Flags, Cards, and Whistles ~ October 07, 2018 ~ Matthew 7:1-6

 Jesus is saying there’s a standard that we’re supposed to be using.
 Not that we’re not supposed to judge at all, there’s a standard we’re supposed to be using.
 I mean, let’s face it.
 Elections are coming up in the next month and we will all vote based on who we believe is the best candidate.
 We will all make a judgment.
 We all best vote!
 We have an amazing opportunity in this country, that a lot of countries don’t have all over this world: the freedom to choose our leaders.
 There have been veterans that have gone to war and have given their lives so that we would have the freedom to vote at the ballot box.
 You have a responsibility to vote.
 You also have a responsibility to be an informed voter.
 Don’t walk into a voting booth and just check a block because somebody told you to or because you’ve always done it that way before.
 It’s incumbent upon us to learn the issues, to get to know our candidates, and to make an informed choice.
 But you’re supposed to vote!
 If you don’t vote, I don’t want to hear you complain about nothing afterwards!
 You had a chance.
 If things don’t go your way, stuff it!
 You’re supposed to vote.
 Alright, that’s my commercial.

 So, it’s a responsibility of an American to vote – to make a judgment.
 Well, we also have a responsibility as a Christian – we do – to judge.
 We do.
 Paul – well, God through Paul – puts it this way in his Corinthian letters.
 In the city of Corinth, the apostle Paul had a new church.
-He was facing a brand new church full of brand new believers, so their kind of not really sure how this whole Christian thing works.
+He was facing a brand new church full of brand new believers, so they’re kind of not really sure how this whole Christian thing works.
 The city of Corinth, people in Corinth, are surrounded by centuries of pagan tradition, pagan culture, pagan influence, but the chief deities in Corinth were Aphrodite and Poseidon.

 That was the competition for Jesus and the whole Christian church.
 And some of the worship for Aphrodite, in the temple of Aphrodite, it housed over a thousand cult prostitutes.
 I’m not exactly sure – well, I know what prostitutes do, I’m not stupid – but I’m not exactly sure what the point was.
 What exactly did you do for Aphrodite with a cult prostitute in order to fulfill whatever religious obligation you supposedly have?
 I don’t know.
 But that’s the kind of worship that surrounded this little church in the city of Corinth in the first century.